kundyz/JavaScript/README.md

 * Add the following datum as the third entry of the data.js file.
 * Use a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.
 * Use bootstrap to style the table with striped rows.
+* Using multiple input tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns: date/time, city, state, country, shape.